GabeScott/standard-works-vault/General Conference/1987 April - Tears, Trials, Trust, Testimony.md

 When it was his opportunity to participate, President Child took the Doctrine and Covenants and left the pulpit to stand among the priesthood to whom he was directing his message.
 He turned to section 18 and began to read:

-“Remember the worth of souls is great in the sight of God. ...
+“Remember the worth of souls is great in the sight of God. …

-“And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father” (D&C 18:10, 15).
+“And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father” ([[D&C 18.10|D&C 18:10, 15]][[D&C 18.15|]]).

 President Child then raised his eyes from the scriptures and asked the question of the priesthood brethren: “What is the worth of a human soul?”
 He avoided calling on a bishop, stake president, or high councilor for a response.
 Instead, he selected the president of an elders quorum—a brother who had been a bit drowsy and had missed the significance of the question.